Updated August 31, 2023

 Amount and Type of Debris

-Estimating the volume of your debris is challenging, especially for household junk or construction debris.
+Estimating the volume of your debris is challenging, especially when you need a dumpster for construction debris or household junk.

 Choosing a dumpster that's too small can be an expensive mistake.